← Back to Session

 CLINICAL FEATURES:

-• Extension of the index and middle fingers at the IPJs is weakened due to paralysis of the lateral two lumbrical muscles (but not lost due to preservation of the interossei innervated by the ulnar nerve)
+• Extension of the index and middle fingers at the IP joints is weakened due to paralysis of the lateral two lumbricals, but not lost because the interossei (ulnar nerve) still contribute to extension.

 Distal Median Nerve Injury